-The presence of any of the following factors should lead to a referral:
+1) The presence of any of the following factors should lead to a referral:

-- 2) The amount concerned is in excess of £10,000. - 3) There are a number of persons entitled to a share of the estate and those individuals' interests have been prejudiced by the intermeddling. - 4) The person who has intermeddled is a member of a profession, membership of which would suggest either awareness of the requirements under the Probate (Jersey) Law 1998 (as amended) or awareness that such requirements are likely to exist. - 5) It appears that the person who has intermeddled has acted in bad faith. - 6) The intermeddling has come to light through a person other than the intermeddler.
+- i) The amount concerned is in excess of £30,000. - ii) There are a number of persons entitled to a share of the estate and those individuals' interests have been prejudiced by the intermeddling. - iii) The person who has intermeddled is a member of a profession, membership of which would suggest either awareness of the requirements under the Probate (Jersey) Law 1998 (as amended) or awareness that such requirements are likely to exist. - iv) It appears that the person who has intermeddled has acted in bad faith. - v) The intermeddling has come to light through a person other than the intermeddler.

-Cases involving all of the following factors will generally not need to be referred to the Attorney General:
+2) Cases involving all of the following factors will generally not need to be referred to the Attorney General:

-- 7) The amount concerned is less than £10,000; and - 8) The person who has intermeddled has acted in good faith and there is no indication that the intermeddling was a deliberate attempt to circumvent the Law; and - 9) The person who has intermeddled is the sole heir or beneficiary or if there is more than one heir or beneficiary, the others have indicated their approval either in advance or retrospectively, of the actions of the person who as intermeddled; and - 10) The person who has intermeddled is a person with no prior experience of legal matters.
-Those with no prior experience of legal matters cannot be expected to have the same level of knowledge about the probate process as those who have had prior experience; and
+- (i) The amount concerned is less than £30,000; and - (ii) The person who has intermeddled has acted in good faith and there is no indication that the intermeddling was a deliberate attempt to circumvent the Law: and - (iii) The person who has intermeddled is the sole heir or beneficiary or if there is more than one heir or beneficiary, the others have indicated their approval either in advance or retrospectively, of the actions of the person who as intermeddled; and

+Doc:

-Doc: 568062 Ref: 101-05.20160001
+Ref: 101-05.20160001